Leadership Inference for Multi-Agent Interactions: Related Work

 \textbf{Solving Dynamic Games.} Identifying computationally efficient game-solving techniques with theoretical guarantees of finding equilibria remains an open area of research.
 Most existing game-solving algorithms consider Nash games, which find equilibria for which each actor is unilaterally optimal given fixed opponent strategies.
-These algorithms \cite{di2020local,zhu2022sequential,cleac2022algames,bhatt2022efficient,fridovich2020efficientiterative} generally use Newton-based schemes based on iterative and dynamic programming algorithms that have been widespread for decades \cite{mayne1973differential, bertsekas2012dynamic}.
-We note two axes on which such approaches differ: first, these approaches solve either open-loop Nash games \cite{di2020local,zhu2022sequential,cleac2022algames,bhatt2022efficient} or feedback Nash games \cite{di2020local,fridovich2020efficientiterative}.
-Second, these algorithms either reduce the game to a simpler problem \cite{bhatt2022efficient} or directly solve the game \cite{di2020local,zhu2022sequential,cleac2022algames,fridovich2020efficientiterative}.
+These algorithms \cite{di2020local,zhu2022sequential,cleac2022algames,bhatt2022efficient,fridovich2020efficientiterative, nakamura2023opinion} generally use Newton-based schemes based on iterative and dynamic programming algorithms that have been widespread for decades \cite{mayne1973differential, bertsekas2012dynamic}.
+We note two axes on which such approaches differ: first, these approaches solve either open-loop games \cite{di2020local,zhu2022sequential,cleac2022algames,bhatt2022efficient} or feedback games \cite{di2020local,fridovich2020efficientiterative,nakamura2023opinion}.
+Second, these algorithms either reduce the game to a simpler problem \cite{bhatt2022efficient} or directly solve the game \cite{di2020local,zhu2022sequential,cleac2022algames,fridovich2020efficientiterative,nakamura2023opinion}.
 In particular, \citet{fridovich2020efficientiterative} introduce \ac{ILQGames}, an iterative method that approximates solutions to nonlinear dynamic, nonquadratic cost feedback Nash games by repeatedly solving \ac{LQ} approximations until convergence.
 Convergence analysis of these methods is subtle, as described in depth by \citet{laine2021computation}.
-We utilize a similar approach as \ac{ILQGames} to solve feedback Stackelberg games.
+Our work is closely related to \cite{nakamura2023opinion}, which uses ILQ schemes to solve for feedback Stackelberg equilibria.
+Both our work and \cite{nakamura2023opinion} utilize similar approaches as \cite{fridovich2020efficientiterative} to solve for feedback Stackelberg equilibria, a different solution concept than (1) single-agent optima found by \ac{ILQR} or DDP and (2) feedback Nash equilibria found by \cite{fridovich2020efficientiterative}.